Staining Hardwood Floors

-Question: A flooring contractor that came highly recommended in the Chicago area used a pigment stain on our new white oak floor and it looks horrible.
+Question: A flooring contractor that came highly recommended in the Chicago area used a custom pigment stain on our new white oak floor and it looks horrible.
 He says he's had no problem with this procedure before.
 Any idea what may have happened?

 Reply: Past success may have something to do with what product was used.
 Let's say he's used a DuraSeal or Glitza base product and results were great.
 By using a product he was unfamiliar with could account for the problems.
 All finish manufacturers have different formulas with different chemicals used in their makeup.